Anne Eisenhower

 Barbara Anne Eisenhower (May 30, 1949 – July 30, 2022) was an American interior designer based in New York City.

 Early life

 On May 30, 1949, Eisenhower was born in West Point, New York.
 Eisenhower's father was John Eisenhower, a U.S. military historian and a U.S. diplomat.
 Eisenhower's mother was Barbara Jean (née Thompson) Eisenhower.
 Eisenhower's grandfather was General Dwight D. Eisenhower, 34th President of the United States.

 Personal life

 Eisenhower's first husband was Fernando Echavarría-Uribe, an insurance executive from Bogotá, Colombia, whom she met while vacationing in South America in 1966.
 They married in November 1968, and six months later had a daughter, Adriana Echavarría (born May 29, 1969).
-Adriana became a photographer, and was married for a time to Eduardo Mendoza de la Torre, the ex Vice Minister of Justice in Colombia and later a Vice President of Avianca Airlines, who was the only man to have ever testified against the notorious drug lord Pablo Escobar.
+Adriana was the first great-grandchild of President Eisenhower; she was born two months after his death.
+Adriana became a photographer, and was married for a time to Eduardo Mendoza de la Torre, the ex vice minister of justice in Colombia and later a vice president of Avianca airlines, who was the only man to have ever testified against the notorious drug lord Pablo Escobar.